 A week in the life of Angela Timmins

-Hi, I’m Angie and I started working for Core Assets Children’s services in April 2017 as an Independent Support Administrator, moving on to Senior Administrator Assistant.
+Hi, I’m Angie and I started working for Polaris Children’s services in April 2017 as an Independent Support Administrator, moving on to Senior Administrator Assistant.

 I started working here at Adopters for Adoption in September 2018 as Senior Administrator and Panel Lead and have really enjoyed being part of the team.
 Each week for me differs and is never predictable as my role is very varied, but that’s something I enjoy.